SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/README.md

 <td>

 <ul>
-  <li>Many customers will use data products to build their own Analytic Model or a Customer Managed Insight App on top. </li>
+  <li>Many customers will use data products to build their own Analytic Model or a Customer Managed Intelligent Application on top. </li>
   <li>By onboarding a data package, all assigned data products can be easily deployed in SAP Datasphere to build a strong data foundation.​</li>
 </ul>
 ​ </td>